 East Ridge Campground

 Enjoy the region’s own red rock formations when you camp in this unique area.
 Operated by the City of Cañon City.
 Vault toilets, fire rings, some picnic tables, no water.
-Approximately 5 sites located about 10.5 miles and 20 minutes north of town on Red Canyon Road (CR9).
+Approximately five sites are located about 10.5 miles and 20 minutes north of town on Red Canyon Road (CR9).
 Open year-round.
 (Free)

 These two BLM-run campgrounds are located at the north end of Red Canyon Road (CR9), about 12.5 miles north of Cañon City.
 Often used by rock climbers during the spring, winter, and fall.
 Vault toilets, fire rings, picnic tables, no water.
 Together they include 29 individual campsites and 2 group sites.
-(Rates vary) Open year-round, sites fill quickly during busy climbing weekends.
-Expansion planned for summer 2017.
+(Rates vary) Open year-round; sites fill quickly during busy climbing weekends.
+Expansion is planned for summer 2017.

 Located atop Oak Creek Grade Road southwest of Cañon City, this campground is a nice, cool respite during hot summers.
 Access the 2.14-mile Lion Canyon trail from here.
 Operated by the US Forest Service.
-While there are three outhouses, as of this printing two of those have been closed.
+While there are three outhouses, as of this printing, two of those have been closed.
 Fire rings, picnic tables, no water.
-Approximately 12 sites located 14 miles south of town.
+Approximately 12 sites are located 14 miles south of town.
 Open during summer.
 (Free)

 Offering 80 RV sites, 20 tent sites, 11 cabins, and 2 “glamping” set-ups, The KOA has a heated pool, mini golf, wi-fi, outdoor community area, playground, and more.
-They are adjacent to KOA-run Big Slides and go carts.
+They are adjacent to KOA-run Big Slides and go-carts.
 Rates vary.
 Open April 14 through the end of October.

-The Royal View Campground is home to 50 pull-through RV sites, 12 tent sites, and 3 cabins.
+The Royal View Campground is home to 50 pull-through RV sites, 12 tent sites, and three cabins.
 Guests can enjoy time at their pool, a hiking/biking path, wi-fi, and more.
 Rates vary. royalviewcampground.com 719-275-1900

 Vintage campers are available, or bring your own RV or tent!
-Cabins available, too.
+Cabins are available, too.
 A pool, playground, laundry, mini-golf, wi-fi, and more are available for your stay.
 Rates vary.
 Open May 5- Oct 1.